dorayx/object-property-names/README.md

 })
 ```

-The code below create a rule to ignore the non-enumerable properties:
+The code below creates a rule to ignore the non-enumerable properties:

 ```
 getPropertyNamesByRules(t4, {